pyTooling/pyTooling/doc/Common/index.rst

 firstValue
 **********

-:py:func:`~pyTooling.Common.firstValue` returns the first value from a dictionary.
+:func:`~pyTooling.Common.firstValue` returns the first value from a dictionary.

 .. code-block:: Python